Showcase

 TripShepherd: Building Trust & Discovery in Travel

-The ChallengeMy RoleThe ApproachSolution PillarsReviews as the KeystoneAccessibility Concerns
+The ChallengeMy RoleThe ApproachSolution PillarsReviews as the KeystoneGrowth

 Screenshots of main video feed, experience details page, and content creation page.